spawnmarvel/todo-and-current/README.md

     - Do the mirror-server = 50%
     - - Saved in azure-extra-linux-vm-mirror
     - Do proxy readme proxy and architecture = 100%
-    - Do make a proxy for the on premises 7.0.22, vmchaos09 push/active vmzabbix02 = 100%
+    - :white_check_mark: Do make a proxy for the on premises 7.0.22, vmchaos09 push/active vmzabbix02 = 100%
-    - Do send agent proxy data to main = 100%
+    - :white_check_mark: Do send agent proxy data to main = 100%
     - Do proxy with grafana plugin =
     - - Saved in /zabbix_monitoring_vms
     - Do SNMP with zabbix